realTristan/Athena/readme.md

 > - Bot Commands:
-- Type =unreg all to unregister every player
 - Type =reg (@user) (name) to register an user
-- Type =reg all to register every server member (change user id to yours in command function)
+- Type =reg all to register every member (add your user id to self.dev_users in dev.py cog)
+- Type =unreg all to unregister every player (add your user id to self.dev_users in dev.py cog)
 - Type =settings to view the settings panel and setup the bot
 - Type =help to show a list of commands
 - Type =rollback (user id) to undo all matches containing this user (cheaters)